aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.markup/smarttag/_index.md

 ---
+title: Aspose::Words::Markup::SmartTag class
-title: SmartTag
+linktitle: SmartTag
 second_title: Aspose.Words for C++ API Reference
-description: This element specifies the presence of a smart tag around one or more inline structures (runs, images, fields,etc.) within a paragraph.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::Markup::SmartTag class.
+This element specifies the presence of a smart tag around one or more inline structures (runs, images, fields,etc.) within a paragraph.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 118
+weight: 10000
 url: /cpp/aspose.words.markup/smarttag/
 ---
 ## SmartTag class